wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 version_mgmt:
 ---

+**Comments:**

+1. Only static DAGs are supported, and it seems that the scheduler needs to plan ahead before the DAG starts execution.
+   This does not work in the scenario where the DAG is dynamic, i.e., which function to call next is dependent on the run time states of previous invocations.
+   In addition, this may cause a burst of new instances being created when new requests for large DAGs flood in, as the scheduler initializes all instances at once, and simply let them wait for the output of its predecessors.
+   I understand that most programs can be transformed to use static DAGs, but still, support for dynamic DAGs would be a nice thing to have.

 This paper presents Cloudburst, a serverless framework that allows functions to preserve states between invocations by using a distributed key-value store with strong consistency guarantees.
 This paper is motivated by the fact that today's serverless frameworks only provide stateless functions, which disallows